NoelDeMartin/laravel-dusk-mocking/README.md

 > [!WARNING]
 > This package is not necessary anymore, given that [Pest added support for browser tests with mocking in v4](https://pestphp.com/docs/pest-v4-is-here-now-with-browser-testing#content-pest-v4-is-here-now-with-browser-testing).
+>
+> Still, if you haven't migrated to Pest yet (or you don't want to), you should be able to keep using this package, but keep in mind that it's not in active development.
+Feel free to [contact me](https://noeldemartin.com) if you *really* need some help.
+You can also use [vendor-patches](https://github.com/symplify/vendor-patches) to apply any changes that you need.

 When running browser tests with Laravel Dusk, [it is not possible](https://github.com/laravel/dusk/issues/152) to mock facades like [it is usually done](https://laravel.com/docs/mocking) for http tests.
 This package aims to provide that functionality.
 However, it does so by doing some workarounds.
 It is recommended to read the [Disclaimer](#disclaimer) (and in particular the [Limitations](#limitations)) before using it.